 There are a number of ribber fabrics that are produced by altering the settings on the ribber’s carriage to slip for an even number of rows in both directions.
 This requires manually changing the ribber setting from slip to knit and back for the length of the piece.
 In electronic machines, where the pattern advances with every pass of the carriage, there is another option.
 For example, to produce DBJ with the backing in one color, settings would be changed manually every 2 rows, using the color changer on the left

 Some things to remember: when 2 carriages are selecting, each carriage needs to move far enough at the end of the needle bed so as not to be locked onto the belt.
 Extension rails are required.
-On the Brother ribber bed there are stops that keep the combined carriages from going off the beds.
-There is one on each side (magenta arrow on left, blue arrow on right), and to remove the ribber carriage off its bed, it in turn needs to be tilted forward prior to reaching the stops in order to clear them on either side.
+On the Brother ribber bed, there are stops that keep the combined carriages from going off the beds.
+There is one on each side (magenta arrow on left, the blue arrow on right), and to remove the ribber carriage off its bed, it, in turn, needs to be tilted forward prior to reaching the stops in order to clear them on either side.

-The carriage with the altered sinker plate in place in turn will then be used to replace rows that were to be knit with the ribber set to slip in both directions <– –>.
-In my sample it operated from the right, with the combined carriages (KC2), from left.
+The carriage with the altered sinker plate in place, in turn, will then be used to replace rows that were to be knit with the ribber set to slip in both directions <– –>.
+In my sample, it operated from the right, with the combined carriages (KC2), from the left.

 It would be possible if needed to separate KC2 and push further out on the extension rail, but perhaps not practical, so there are some constraints on the fabric width able to be produced.